HEtothe/compynieshouse/README.md

 ### Retrieve the key information about a specific company

 Let's say you're a BI developer and you want an easy way of refreshing your the company key information in your CRM system.
+You'd first need a way of easily checking the Companies House as a single source of truth.

 Here's the docstring for the main class, CHCompany: